 This high protein smoothie makes the best use of seasonal blueberries for a beautiful jewel toned breakfast or snack.
-Just two minutes and a handful of ingredients are needed to make this vegan blueberry peanut butter smoothie.
+Just two minutes and a handful of ingredients are needed to make this vegan berry nut butter smoothie.

 Let’s connect!
 If you liked this recipe, make sure to leave a comment below, I love hearing from you!
 Tag me on instagram @occasionallyeggs and #occasionallyeggs so I can see what you’re making, and stay in touch via facebook, pinterest, and bloglovin.